 Squash, Chickpea & Lentil Stew Recipe

 Inspired by stews in northern Africa, this delicious meatless main course scores big on flavor and nutrition.
 High in fiber and protein, chickpeas and lentils are slowly cooked along with winter squash, pumpkin, carrots, onion, garlic, and a variety of savory spices.
-Low-sodium vegetable broth keeps the sodium content down.
-Let your slow cooker do the work for you in this easy to make recipe!
+Low-sodium vegetable broth keeps the sodium content in check.
+Allow your slow cooker do the work for you with this easy recipe!

 Stews are an easy way to combine many nutritious ingredients into one meal.
 Every ingredient in this stew packs nutritious qualities but I've chosen just three, the main ingredients, to highlight in this article:

 - Winter Squash